fatiando/community/GOVERNANCE.md

 The purpose of this document is to formalize the governance process used by the project in both ordinary and extraordinary situations.
-It is also meant to clarify how decisions are made, where the decision making power lies, and the responsibilities of each role assigned to community members.
+It is also meant to clarify how decisions are made, where the decision-making power lies, and the responsibilities of each role assigned to community members.

 ## The Project